 - Students interested in a Theatre major should begin with 100 Introduction to Theatre.
 First-year students can also take 120 Acting I, or 222 Introduction to Theatrical Design; check course listings for specific offerings each semester. - All students can audition for McCoy Theatre productions.
 Participation in a production normally carries 1 academic credit, acceptable beyond the normal 16-credit course load for a semester.

 URBAN STUDIES

-Tracks: Urban Studies or Urban & Community Health
+Degree offered: BA in Urban Studies and Health Equity(two majors) Tracks: Urban Studies or Urban & Community Health(two majors)

-Minor: Yes Urban Studies and Urban & Community Health (See Catalogue for requirements.)
+Minor: Yes Urban Studies and Health Equity (See Catalogue for requirements.)